 The Change Leadership Certificate (CLiC) will equip you to successfully lead change, by integrating leadership with change management best practices.
 Pragmatic and practical, CLiC provides you with the essential information, tools and hands-on experience for effective change management and change leadership.
 During the course, you will analyze real-life approaches used by successful change leaders, and apply that learning to your own situation.
 By the end of the course, you will have a clear sense of how to effectively begin and implement a sustainable change initiative.

-Change Leadership Certificate at-a-glance
+Change Leadership Certificate Overview

 - Uniquely integrates leadership into change management